International Society for Krishna Consciousness

 - Śaucam or Cleanliness of body and mind

-Abhay Charanaravinda Bhaktivedanta Swami Prabhupada died in India in 1977.
+Abhay Charanaravinda Bhaktivedanta Swami Prabhupada, the founder of ISKCON, died in India in 1977.

 If you're still reading, you would probably like to continue next to the Hindu toilet rituals and regulations from the Manusmṛti.